English 43 -- British Literature II

 Course Policies:

-Written work will probably be submitted to me electronically.
+Written work will mostly be turned in through Turn-It-In on Canvas.
 Hard-copy assignments should be printed on white paper, in a standard 12-point font, with one inch margins.
 Your papers should be double spaced, and should contain my name, your name, the course number, the date, and a title.
+Note that student work may be retained for assessment and other purposes.

 Late papers will be marked down 1/3 of a letter grade for each calendar day they are late.
 I will consider giving short extensions on assignments if you contact me ahead of the due date and you have a good reason for wanting the extension.
 All assigned work must be completed to pass the course.